adrelanos/Privacy-and-Security-Focused-Browser/README.md

 **Does the `--clearnet` switch alter any other Tor Browser behavior?**

- No, the only cahnges are to the preference prevously shown.
-They include;
+ No, the only changes to Tor Browser are to the preferences previously shown.

- * Disables private browsing mode by setting `browser.privatebrowsing.autostart` to false.

- * Enables password storage by setting `signon.rememberSignons` to true

- * Enables persistent NoScript per-site settings by setting `extensions.torbutton.noscript_persist` to true

 **Can I add my own custom preferences to change Tor Browser behavior?**